 Meet ACG’s New Chair and Board Members

-Also, ACG recently added four new board members, who below share their hopes for ACG’s future.
+Also, ACG recently added two new board members, who recently shared their hopes for ACG’s future.

 Local Chapter: ACG Atlanta